caseydreier/showoff_version_this_and_then_test_it/scm/1_overview.md

 # No! #

 * You only ever have one "copy" of your code
+* Works with directories and groups of files
 * Every commit _must_ include a message describing what you're doing
 * You can compare different versions easily